Hachitus/warmapengine/README.md

     apt-get update && apt-get install nodejs npm git

-Rather install these packages as global
+Install forever globally.
+If you wish to install it only locally, you are on your own on this.

-    npm install -g forever
+    npm install forever -g

-If you have issues with forever (type forever and enter on the cmd):

-    ln -s /usr/bin/nodejs /usr/bin/node

-or

-    apt-get install nodejs-legacy

 Clone the repository